 There are a number of things I think Blizzard could do to for both Overwatch and other present or future games to address this issue.
 First and foremost, don’t assume that all players are primarily interested in viewing female characters as sex objects and male characters as power fantasies.
 Characters in games often tend to be designed with the straight, male demographic in mind, and in particular, game developers assume that the people who play their games want to see sexy female characters.
 While some players certainly do, I would argue that players play Overwatch primarily for the gameplay.
 If you made the female characters less sexy and more realistic, I’m sure a number of male players would complain because Blizzard took away their eye candy.
 But would they stop playing as a result?
 Probably not.

-Secondly, get feedback on character designs from women.
-I’m making an assumption that the character designers and other people involved in design decisions at Blizzard are mainly men, because game development as a field contains way more men than women for a variety of reasons.
+Secondly, get feedback on character designs from women and take it seriously.
+I’m making an assumption that the character designers and other people involved in design decisions at Blizzard are primarily men, because game development as a field contains way more men than women for a variety of reasons.
 If Blizzard did their due diligence, I’m sure they consulted people of various ethnicities when designing characters to represent different cultures around the world in order to avoid egregious stereotyping or any other faux pas that could cause offense.
 Obviously, Blizzard wants people around the world to play their games.
 But they seem to be ignoring the fact that half the world is composed of women, and that many women play and enjoy their games.
 The live audience for Overwatch League games often seems to be half women.
-So why not make an effort to include female voices in the design decisions so as not to potentially offend the women who play the games?
+So why not make an effort to include female voices in the design decisions so as not to potentially offend women like me who play the game?

-Frankly, I am a bit offended that Blizzard seems to think I’m not worth the effort it would take to make female characters less offensive.
+Frankly, I am a bit offended that Blizzard seems to think I’m not worth the effort it would take to make how female characters look less offensive to me, and I imagine, many other players.
 That’s not to say I will stop playing Overwatch, or stop watching the Overwatch League.
-But making female characters look less sexy would make my gameplay experiences more positive.
+But making female characters look less sexy and more believable would make my gameplay experiences more positive.
 I sometimes play with my partner and his (male) friends, and it’s not uncommon for me to hear comments along the lines of “that new Mercy skin has nice boobs.”
 I’m told I should just ignore it, let it slide, because that’s “just how games are.”
 To that I say: that’s not how games have to be.